**Can You Smoke Weed in Public in Oklahoma? **

-It depends.
 Medical marijuana is legal in Oklahoma according to Title 63 Section 420 of the Oklahoma Statutes, while recreational marijuana is illegal.
 However, House Bill 2154, signed into law in April 2015, permits cannabidiol (CBD) oil legally without a license.
 According to House Bill 2154, licensed medical marijuana patients can consume cannabis legally and:

 Per Section 426, Title 63 of Oklahoma Statutes, medical marijuana is subject to a 7% sales tax.
 Marijuana is a Schedule I Controlled Substance.
 Hence, it is illegal under the Controlled Substance Act of 1970.
 Consequently, Oklahoma residents are prohibited from using cannabis on federally owned properties in the state.
 The federal ban on cannabis limits marijuana businesses' financial transactions to local sources.
 In addition, cannabis businesses cannot generate capital through investors or enjoy federal income tax returns.
 This limitation poses a significant drawback to business growth.

-In Oklahoma, medical cannabis is legal while recreational marijuana remains illegal in 2022.
+In Oklahoma, medical cannabis is legal while recreational marijuana remains illegal as of 2023.
 Different recreational marijuana activists and groups are working towards adult use legalization through ballot initiatives.
 One of the groups proposed two constitutional amendments, State Question 818 and State Question 819.
 Known as the Oklahomans for Responsible Cannabis Action (ORCA), the group filed SQ 818 to create the State Cannabis Commission.
 The second initiative, SQ 819 is titled the Oklahoma Marijuana Regulation and Right to Use Act and it would legalize cannabis for persons above 21.

 Although both initiatives did not make it to ballot, a different initiative, State Question 820, proposed by another group, is now certified to appear on the 2024 ballot.
 Proponents of SQ 820, the Oklahomans for Sensible Marijuana Laws (OSML), submitted 164,000 signatures to the Oklahoma Secretary of State on July 5, 2022.
 After several delays and vetting, the secretary of state was able to validate 117,257 votes, which was forwarded to the Oklahoma Supreme Court in August.
 In September 2022, the Supreme Court ruled that SQ 820 will not be placed on the 2022 ballot due to statutory deadlines for ballot inclusion.
 However, in October 2022, the Governor ordered a special election ballot for the initiative to be held on March 7, 2023.
+The initiative failed at the ballot after 60% of voters rejected it.

 Medical marijuana was legalized in June 2018 after the approval of State Question 788 of the 2016 ballot.
 Some amendments to medical marijuana laws in 2021 and 2022 include: